modrinth/docs/docs/faq/app.md

 Please refer to the [Modpacks on Modrinth](../modpacks/index.md) page.

+### How do I share a modpack with others? {#share}

+Once you have [created an `.mrpack` file](#modpack-basics), you can share this file with the world.

+The main method of distribution is via the [Modrinth website](https://modrinth.com).
+First, log in to the website.
+Then, you can create a project by hovering over your avatar and clicking "Create a project".
+Make sure to select "Modpack" as the project type.
+Follow the checklist, ensuring you are following the rules and have [obtained permission to include each file](../modpacks/permissions.md).
+Once submitted for review, you can expect it to be reviewed by our moderators [within 24-48 hours](./index.md#review-times).

+Alternatively, if your pack is only for you and a few friends, you can share the `.mrpack` file using your file host of choice — [Google Drive](https://drive.google.com), [OneDrive](https://www.microsoft.com/en-us/microsoft-365/onedrive/online-cloud-storage), [Dropbox](https://dropbox.com), etc. This method of distribution is much faster and does not involve intervention by Modrinth's moderators.
+However, it does not allow users to easily move between multiple versions of the same modpack.

 ### How do I unlock or unpair an instance? {#unpair}

 When you install a modpack from Modrinth, it is paired and locked to only contain the content from that modpack.
 By unlocking a modpack, you can add your own content.
 By unpairing a modpack, you remove the link between your local installation and the modpack as available on Modrinth.